sveiae/website/_posts/2021-03-01-basic-security-tests.md

 <!-- leadfeeder analytics -->
 {% include leadfeederAnalytics.html %}

-# Implement fast, test fast, improve fast, repeat fast.
+# Security - Build, test, fix, repeat.
-TLDR: Build, test, fix, repeat.
-Use standard tests to see how your security posture is doing, instead of reading up on hundreds of pages of compliance documents or worrying about the latest security news.
-If you don’t want to read the reasoning of why I’m doing all of this you can **just skip to “examples of tests and what they measure”**, or head over to our [landing page][securiful-landing] to start testing.
+TLDR: Use standard tests to see how your security posture is doing, instead of reading up on hundreds of pages of compliance documents or worrying about the latest security news.
+If you just want to start testing, head over to [landing page][securiful-landing] to register for a free trial of our testing software.

 ## Problem: compliance- and-hype driven security
 During my career, working in info sec, I’ve realized that security teams have a hard time implementing **effective security controls**, and an even harder time doing **effective security testing** of said controls.
 Even when these controls have been known for a very long time and are easy to implement.